alex-karpenko/git-events-runner/docs/intro/overview.md

 * At the Git side this can be guarantied by applying strict code review requirements, restrict permissions to merge code to protected branches or to use protected tags.
-* At the GitEventsRunner side you should configure trigger to use only some specific (secured, restricted) branches and tags.
+* At the Git Events Runner side you should configure trigger to use only some specific (secured, restricted) branches and tags.

 Second important aspect is **permissions within Kubernetes cluster** which operator uses by itself and to run Jobs.
 And